This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider may remove samples of CSF through an LP or your Ommaya reservoir.
 Samples may be removed on the day of chemo.
 The samples will be sent to the lab and tested for cancer cells.
 Your healthcare provider may order tests to check how the chemo is working.
 Tests will also check for problems that chemo may cause.
 CT or MRI pictures of your brain or spine will show if your tumor has shrunk.
 These tests will also show if cancer has spread to other places in your body.

 may be given to help manage side effects of IT chemo.
 This may include medicines to prevent or control seizures, decrease nausea and vomiting, or treat a headache.
+Medicine may also be given to prevent infection.
 Take your medicines as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - Care for the injection site as directed.
 Ask your healthcare provider when you can remove the bandage.
 Also ask when the site can get wet.
 Let soap and water gently run over the site.
 Do not scrub.
 Pat the area dry and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.
 Do not put powders or lotions on the area unless your healthcare provider says it is okay.
 Use a clean towel or washcloth to put firm, steady, pressure on the site if it bleeds.
 You may need to hold pressure for 5 to 10 minutes to stop the bleeding.